-Campus Housing Index User Guide 2023-2024 Academic Year
+User Guide: 2024-2025 Academic Year

-What is the Campus Housing Index?
+What is the Campus Housing Index (CHI)?

-The Campus Housing Index (CHI) is a data tool that allows campus-based professionals to compare their campus's operations against customized groups of similar campuses.
-Evaluate your practices, make decisions, and articulate your resource needs by using data and on-demand charts and graphics from the CHI
+The Campus Housing Index (CHI) is a data benchmarking tool that allows professionals to compare their campus operations against customized groups of campuses.
+Evaluate your practices, make decisions, and articulate your needs by using data and on-demand charts and graphics from the CHI.

 Participation in the CHI each year is key to maximizing your institution's access.
-Once your institution's data have been entered, you can easily copy and edit that information each year.
-By submitting data each year, your staff will maintain FREE Basic Access to the CHI's powerful features, and, over time, will be able to compare your own institutional data year-over-year.
+Once your institution's data are entered, you can easily copy and edit that information each year.
+By submitting data each year, you will maintain free, basic access to the CHI's powerful features, and, over time, will be able to compare your own institutional data year-over-year.